-Natural methods to get rid of mold are highly effective and much safer for our families, for our pets and for the environment compared to special products available on the market, as the former doesn’t contain any chemicals.
+In comparison to special products available on the market, natural methods for getting rid of mold are much safer for our families, for our pets, and for the environment since they don’t contain any chemicals.

-The latter is more effective as undiluted vinegar is much stronger.
-According to research, white vinegar can destroy up to 82% of mold spores, viruses and bacteria.
+Due to its strength, undiluted vinegar is more effective than diluted vinegar.
+Researchers have found that white vinegar can destroy up to 82% of mold spores, viruses, and bacteria.
 Simply spray vinegar on the affected areas, leave it on for several hours, then remove the mold by rubbing with a brush.
-Spray vinegar over surfaces to prevent mold occurrence.
+Vinegar can also be sprayed over surfaces to prevent mold growth.

-If you can’t handle the smell, simply add a few drops of essential oil.
-However, the strong smell of vinegar doesn’t persist more than a few hours.
+You can use essential oils to mask the smell if you can’t handle it.
+However, the strong smell of vinegar doesn’t persist for more than a few hours.

-Although slightly more expensive than other natural methods to eliminate mold, applying a small amount of tea tree oil can do wonders on mold affected areas.
-To get an effective solution, simply dilute two teaspoons of tea tree oil in two cups of water.
+Although slightly more expensive than other natural methods to eliminate mold, applying a small amount of tea tree oil can do wonders for mold affected areas.
+You can make an effective solution by diluting two teaspoons of tea tree oil with two cups of water.
 Spray the solution on the mold spores without rinsing the affected area.
 Don’t worry about the astringent smell, it will disappear within a few days.

 This is one of the preferred methods because, unlike vinegar and tea tree oil, citrus seed extract (like grapefruit) is odorless.
-Add about 20 drops of extract in two cups of water and spray over mold affected area, without rinsing the surface.
+Add about 20 drops of extract to two cups of water and spray over the mold affected area, without rinsing the surface.

 Baking soda is another effective way to remove mold naturally.
 It can be used with vinegar and water, or just water.
-Prepare a solution of baking soda and water or water with vinegar and spray it on the mold affected area.
-Allow it to act, then rub the surface thoroughly and wipe with a damp cloth to remove mold traces.
-This natural disinfectant remove mold without leaving any smell behind.
+Mix baking soda with vinegar and water, and spray it on the mold-affected area.
+Once the solution has taken effect, rub the surface thoroughly and wipe it with a damp cloth to remove mold traces.
+There is no smell left behind after using this natural disinfectant.